ResearchObject/ro-crate/docs/1.1-DRAFT/metadata.md

 The _RO-Crate Metadata File Descriptor_ contains the metadata that describes the RO-Crate and its content, in particular:

-* Root Data Entity - the `Dataset` itself, a gathering of data
+* [Root Data Entity](root-data-entity.md) - the RO-Crate `Dataset` itself, a gathering of data
-* Data Entities - the _data_ payload, in the form of files and folders
+* [Data Entities](data-entities.md) - the _data_ payload, in the form of files and folders
-* Contextual Entities - related things in the world (e.g. people, organizations, places), providing provenance for the data entities and the RO-Crate.
+* [Contextual Entities](contextual-entities.md) - related things in the world (e.g. people, organizations, places), providing provenance for the data entities and the RO-Crate.

 This machine-readable metadata can also be represented for human consumption in the _RO-Crate Website_, linking to data and Web resources.